 As a business owner you face multiple decisions every day – some routine, some forced upon you and some because you want to change or improve an aspect of your business.
-Sometimes alone, sometimes with your team and sometimes with external advice you make many decisions to improve your business performance.
-And that, of course, is what you want: improved results.
+Sometimes alone, sometimes with your team and sometimes with external advice you make many decisions to improve your business performance so that at some point you can reap the benefits when you exit.

-- They are facing a new challenge that either seems different or more intractable than anything they have experienced before.
-For example, the resignation of a key member of the team or a significant client opportunity that is outside their usual service offering.
+- When you are facing a new challenge that either seems different or more intractable than anything you have experienced before.
+For example, the resignation of a key member of the team or a significant client opportunity that is outside your usual service offering.
 We have recently supported three clients through a period of significant change in their ‘top team’.
 Losing or having to remove a key senior member of the team is a traumatic event with consequences that can run on for a considerable time.
 There can be periods of self-doubt where support is essential, “Am I doing the right thing?”, “Are they leaving because of me?”, “Can I be bothered going through the process of hiring and working with someone new?”
 Going through these challenges alone can be tough.

-- The business owner is on their own running a business, often successfully, but without a close peer level individual with whom to share experiences and generate ideas.
+- You are on your own running a business, often successfully, but without a close peer level individual with whom to share experiences and generate ideas.
 It is perhaps overstated that it is ‘lonely at the top’ and that business owners miss someone to talk with.
-Of course there are always people to talk with when you run a business be they your team, suppliers, clients, partners or local business contacts.
+Of course, there are always people to talk with when you run a business be they your team, suppliers, clients, partners or local business contacts.
 Perhaps ‘loneliness’ is the wrong description, the gap is often more about a trusted / trusting relationship where concerns, issues, ideas, inspirations and reflections can be shared.

-This quote from one of our clients Alan James & Co is typical: “I was initially not interested in using Ian’s services because I felt comfortable using my own judgements and trusting my own experiences to ‘see me through’ major business decisions.
+This quote from one of our clients is typical: “I was initially not interested in ‘advice’ because I felt comfortable using my own judgements and trusting my own experiences to ‘see me through’ major business decisions.
 Having met and discussed things with Ian, I realised the depth of his experience and the tremendous benefits that brings.
 I have undergone many business developments in the last 18 months and have felt very happy with the changes made – which I made in consultation with Ian at all stages.”